pts/muxzcat/README.txt

   $ busybox unlzma -cd  <input.lzma >output.bin
   $ busybox lzmadec -cd <input.lzma >output.bin

+muxzcat is free software, GNU GPL >=2.0.
+There is NO WARRANTY.
+Use at your risk.

 Limitations of muxzcat:

 * It keeps uncompressed data in memory, and it needs 130 KiB of